Enterprise AI Adoption · Transformation Advisor · Citation Economy

 What is the citation economy and why should I care?

 The citation economy is the shift from measuring brand value by website traffic to measuring it by how often AI systems cite you as the answer.
 When someone asks ChatGPT, Gemini, or Perplexity a question about your industry, does your brand come up?
 That's the new scoreboard.
-Over 60% of searches now end without a click.
+A large and growing share of searches now end without a click.
 The old funnel (visibility, clicks, conversions) is being replaced by a new one (citations, trust, direct engagement).
-Companies that master this first will own their categories.
-The ones that don't will become invisible to a growing share of their potential customers.
+Companies that master this first hold a real advantage.
+The ones that don't risk becoming invisible to a growing share of their potential customers.

 What is GEO / Answer Engine Optimization?